 “Meeting violence with violence only ever escalates matters.
 It never makes things better.
 All it does is makes you more enemies.
 It doesn’t make you any friends.
 And we live in a world where we need more friends than enemies.
 We need to build relationships, not break them down.”~David Richmond, COO, Worldmaker International

-Worldmakers come together to listen to one another with respect, vulnerability and honesty so that we can identify wise next steps towards our collective vision of a world where everyone can exercise their right to thrive.
+Worldmakers come together to listen to one another with respect, vulnerability and honesty so that we can identify wise next steps toward a collective vision of a world where everyone can exercise their right to thrive.

 How are you honoring yourself with this type of space?